 We also need to add a "space" character inside the quotes to separate the text from the cell value.
 And the @ symbol will make things more readable.

 Now, if we change the selling price, the label is updated to match.

 This works pretty well, but we can improve this approach by using the TEXT function to display values in currency format.

 The TEXT function converts numbers to formatted text.
-You can use TEXT to format currency, dates, percentages, and any other number format that Excel understands.
+You can use the TEXT function to format currency, dates, percentages and any other format that Excel understands.

-The TEXT functions takes two paramaters: the number to format, and the number format to use.
+The TEXT function takes two parameters: the number to format, or value, and the number format to use.

-You can use this same approach to highlight assumptions in any model, simple or complex.
+You can use this same approach to highlight assumptions in any model.